 Steel Ladle Monitoring

-Usually the thermal imaging camera from FLIR is placed in robust housings, and located in fixed positions where they have a clear view of a filled ladle as it passes by on the gantry crane.
-Those cameras capture video images of the ladle in real time, and calculate temperatures over the ladle’s surface.
+Viper's system includes thermal imaging cameras from FLIR, placed in robust housings, installed in fixed positions where they have a clear view of a filled ladle as it passes by on the gantry crane.
+Those cameras capture video images of the ladle in real time, and calculate temperatures of the ladle shell or ladle’s surface.
 A few cameras can cover the entire surface of the ladle, but typically a few regions of interest (ROIs) are predefined for closer scrutiny and analysis.
 The thermal images of ROIs where failures are more likely to occur can be stored in PC memory for later comparison to current images.
 Defining ROIs also allows ViperVision software to ignore high temperatures on objects around the ladle that are within the camera’s field of view (FOV), which in turn lowers the amount of unwanted alarms.